WALTER CRONXITE reports on a week of surprises and disappointments (for some) as Croydon Labour’s candidate selection process limps on

 “In 2014, I helped to draft and edit the Croydon Labour Party’s manifesto before the council elections.
 That manifesto included the words ‘ambitious’ or ‘ambition’ 28 times in its 30 pages.
 I do not recall the word ‘continuity’ being deployed once,” Downes wrote.

-“Sadly, though, in too many respects, after eight years under the Tories, that is what has happened in the past four years of our party’s management of Croydon Town Hall.”
+“Sadly, though, in too many respects, after eight years under the Tories, that is what has happened in the past four years of our party’s management of Croydon Town Hall.

-“That ‘continuity’ has seen the £150million squandered on the council’s offices by the Tories allowed to pass, uninvestigated; it has allowed a Tory-backed, polluting incinerator to be built on our borough’s boundaries, without any challenge; and it is now transferring millions of pounds’ worth of public property into private hands through an unaccountable development company, Brick by Brick, which is paying tens of thousands of pounds to its directors while preparing to flog off nearly 600 homes on the housing market, and has yet to deliver a single council house for the residents of Croydon.”
+“That ‘continuity’ has seen the £150million that was squandered on the council’s offices by the Tories allowed to pass, uninvestigated; it has allowed a Tory-backed, polluting incinerator to be built on our borough’s boundaries, without any challenge; and it is now transferring millions of pounds’ worth of public property into private hands through an unaccountable development company, Brick by Brick, which is paying tens of thousands of pounds to its directors while preparing to flog off nearly 600 homes on the housing market, and has yet to deliver a single council house for the residents of Croydon.”

 As a consequence of such criticism of some aspects of the Labour administration at Croydon Town Hall, Downes said, “I have become the subject of a personal whispering campaign and outright threats from some of senior members of the local Labour Party.
 Elected Labour councillors have been ordered not to speak to me.”